nathanweel/Fraction-Simplifyer/README.md

 # How to Use
 1. You must first pull *all* the code to get it on your computer
 2. In the command line/prompt access the file Simpifyer.java
-3. Make sure you access the file first either through the command line/prompt or through activating a `.bat` file throught the command line/prompt
+3. Make sure you access the file first either through the command line/prompt or through activating a `.bat` file through the command line/prompt
 4. Then just type `java Simplifyer` and your good to go!